 Advertiser acknowledges and agrees that the Ads will meet the specifications specified by Company in advance of Campaign launch.

 Advertiser grants Company and its third-party publishers a nonexclusive, limited, worldwide, royalty-free, revocable license to market, display, perform, copy, transmit, distribute, and promote the Ad Creative in connection with its obligations hereunder.

 5. Fees; Calculations.

 On a monthly basis, Company will invoice Advertiser and Advertiser will pay Company the Fees set forth in the associated Order.
-Advertiser will pay all within 24 hours when the auction is won and a Campaign is ordered.
-Failure to make timely payment and the Ad would be re-opened for a new auction.
+Advertiser will pay all within 30 days after receiving notification of their winning Bid and a Campaign is ordered.
+Failure to make timely payment and the featured Ad space would be forfeited.

 5.2 Cancellation Fees.

 Company reserves the right to charge any and all costs incurred by Company in connection with a Creative Service Campaign or custom study where Advertiser terminates the Order, even when such costs were not separately listed on the Order.

 Advertiser will pay all Fees in the currency specified in the applicable Order by check or by wire transfer to an account specified in writing by Company.
 Advertiser shall also be responsible for and shall pay any and all applicable sales taxes, consumption taxes, VAT or GST pertaining to the Fees.
 Late payments will be subject to late fees at the rate of one and a half percent (1.5%) per month, or, if lower, the maximum rate allowed by applicable law.
 Advertiser agrees to pay any attorney fees and collection costs incurred by Company in collecting any past due amounts from Advertiser.